 The assignment of costs happens at the time of a sale.
 The assignment happens in the order in which the goods are purchased or in the order in which the goods are manufactured.
 The FIFO method requires that what comes in first goes out first.

 For example, if a batch of 1,000 items gets manufactured in the first week of a month, and another batch of 1,000 in the second week, then the batch produced first gets sold first.

 The logic behind the FIFO method is to avoid obsolescence of inventory.
 Hence, a company sells or assigns the cost of the first batch of production to the first sale.
 Accordingly, the oldest goods get disposed of first while the new ones remain in stock.
 An entity must choose a method carefully and should follow it consistently.

-There are several valuation methods such as FIFO, LIFO or average cost.
+There are several valuation methods, such as FIFO, LIFO, and average cost.
 A company can choose any method of valuation.
 However, the method chosen should suit the company’s business and must be followed with consistency.
-Also the method of stock valuation affects the income of the company.
+Also, the method of stock valuation affects the income of the company.